damncode12/damncode12/README.md

 ### Hi there 👋, I'm Ayushi Dwivedi and I am a junior at JUET, Guna, Madhya Pradesh.
-I am an upcoming intern 🧑‍💻@LetsGrowMore,@OctaNet and @Codeclause in Web Development Internship program.
+I am an upcoming intern 🧑‍💻 at LetsGrowMore,OctaNet and Codeclause participating in their Web Development Internship program.
 I am a DevOps enthusiast ⚡ and I love building great websites that support modern standards and platforms 🌐✅.

 Please take a look at my Portfolio